- Advanced Palliative Equipment Response

 AND all other methods / equipment / intervention and treatment options have been considered and / or trialled with client / carer and provision of the equipment is the most appropriate and cost effective option.
 Equipment will be provided with the most clinically appropriate, cost effective features to meet the client’s needs.

-Frequency of Use of a manual wheelchair / stroller / service delivery equipment i.e. shower chair may be less than 3-4 times per week if it is the primary means of outdoor mobility or if provided for service delivery where use is limited by carer availability.
+Frequency of Use of a manual wheelchair / stroller / service delivery equipment (for example, shower chair) may be less than 3 to 4 times per week if it is the primary means of outdoor mobility or if provided for service delivery where use is limited by carer availability.
 Refer to specific clinical criteria for manual wheelchairs for details.